kenpyfin/Reading_Pal/architecture_and_plan.md

     *   Allows users to input notes and LLM prompts.
     *   Communicates with the Backend via REST APIs.
     *   Provides UI controls on the BookList page for renaming and deleting books (appearing on hover, with user confirmations).
+    *   **Saves the user's current page number and scroll position to the browser's `localStorage` to restore the reading session on refresh.**
     *   **Relies on Nginx (running in the same container) to serve static files and proxy API requests.**
 *   **Backend (Python):**
     *   Acts as the central hub.